 All applicants to work within school will be interviewed before an appointment is made and will be requested to provide two references.
 All references will be followed up.

 Where applicants have unexplained gaps in their employment history, or have moved rapidly from one job to another, explanations will be sought.

 All successful applicants/appointments will be followed up with clearance checks on their suitability to work with children from checks from the Disclosure and Barring Service (DBS).

 All staff, as part of their induction programme will be offered ‘in-house’ training or other relevant agencies to ensure that they recognise the signs and symptoms of possible physical, emotional, sexual abuse and/or neglect and understand the procedures.
 The designated person will attend OLSCB approved training every two years and whole school child protection training will be offered every three years for all other school staff.
 Sue Callaghan has attended a 2 day training course on Child Sexual Exploitation.
 All staff have attended a twilight course highlighting Child Sexual Exploitation.

-This year Sue has completed a NSPCC Child Protection in Schools training course and attended WRAP training (Workshop to Raise Awareness of Prevent).
+In January 2018 Sue completed the NSPCC Child Protection in Schools training course again.
+She has also attended WRAP training (Workshop to Raise Awareness of Prevent) and the Prevent e-learning training course.
 All staff have completed WRAP training online.